asainsbury/vagrant-maker/README.md

     # Dependencies:
     # Make some dummy keys on one of the VM's
     # and place them in the root of this play

-    - name: Copy over the ssh public key
+    - name: Copy over the dummy pub ssh keys to each node
       copy:
         src: id_rsa.pub
         dest: "{{ssh_home}}.ssh/id_rsa.pub"
         owner: "{{ssh_user}}"
         mode: 0600

-    - name: Copy over the ssh private key
+    - name: Copy over the dummy priv ssh keys to each node
       copy:
         src: id_rsa
         dest: "{{ssh_home}}.ssh/id_rsa"